Tsubojiri Station: History

 At the time of its upgrade to a station, a member of the Ministry of Transport was reported to have comically stated "The only passengers for the station will end up being monkeys and boars!"
 The story is referenced on a poster inside the waiting room of the station.

 An eki stamp was placed in the station waiting room on May 15, 2008.
 However, it disappeared on February 10, 2010.
 A few months later, on April 22, the stamp was discovered by a JR East employee at Nakasawa Station on the Tsugaru Line in Aomori Prefecture, 1300 km away.
 The stamp was transported home, and a map showing its long round-trip journey was displayed in the waiting room.

 Surrounding area

-Since the station is located in the valley along the Ayukutani River, it cannot be reached by car, and the only way to reach it is on foot, via a 600 meter mountain road to Tokushima Prefectural Road No. 5.
-However, the road is little more than a hiking path, often blocked by fallen trees, and there is a risk of falling under the cliff because there is no fence.
+Since the station is located in the valley along the Ayukutani River, it cannot be reached by car, and the only way to reach it is on foot, via a 600-meter mountain road to Tokushima Prefectural Road No. 5.
+However, the road is little more than a hiking path, often blocked by fallen trees, and there is a risk of falling off the cliff because there is no fence.
 Also, depending on the season, pit vipers and hornets may appear.
 Because of its remoteness and lack of accessibility, it is known as a hikyō station (secluded station) among rail fans.